OsirisRTOS/ocortex-m/README.md

 ## Code of Conduct

-Contribution to this repository is organized under the terms of the [Rust Code of Conduct][CoC], the maintainer of this crate, the [Cortex-M team][team], promises to intervene to uphold that code of conduct.
+Contribution to this crate is organized under the terms of the [Rust Code of Conduct][CoC], the maintainer of this crate, the [Cortex-M team][team], promises to intervene to uphold that code of conduct.

 [CoC]: CODE_OF_CONDUCT.md
 [team]: https://github.com/rust-embedded/wg#the-cortex-m-team